rigao-alexandre/moodle-quizaccess_failgrade/README.md

  - simplify the structure and use the already existing field "grade to pass"
  - add tests

-### Attention
-The plugin does not currently support "Average" as the grade method.

 # Instalation

 Please refer to the official documentation: [Installing Plugins](https://docs.moodle.org/en/Installing_plugins)